aroran1/flutter-notes/guides/flutterBasics.md

 ## question.dart
   - add a question.dart file to separate the re-rendering of question UI, helps with file size control and reusability
-  - useing class constructor method and adding `final` to avoid the immutable warning, which tells dart that this particular value will not chnage after its initialization.
+  - using class constructor method and adding `final` to avoid the immutable warning, which tells dart that this particular value will not chnage after its initialization.
 The class question is initialised by its constructor methods.
   - import question.dart into main and replace the Text widget with it
   ```
   import 'package:flutter/material.dart';